PBS Kids Logo

 When Lippincott found that viewers would recognize PBS Kids from typography, they decided to work on that aspect.
 As a result, the name of the TV channel became the main and only element of the logo, apart from the round base.
 To improve its readability, the designers enlarged the letters.
 In doing so, they retained the original bold font known as the PBS KIDS Headline.
 Art studio Chank Company created it specifically for the children’s TV channel.

-Who designed the PBS Kids logo?
+Who designed the PBS KIDS logo?

-What happened PBS Kids logo?
+What happened to the PBS Kids logo?

 What is the PBS Kids slogan?